-In addition, the Institute provides access to a rich array of visiting speakers and scholars, assistance for travel, access to film and directly received television, and contact with students and several dozen faculty members in related departments.
-To supplement Columbia’s vast array of educational opportunities, students regularly take advantage of the resources New York City has to offer, including museums, libraries, theatres, businesses and embassies.
+In addition, the institute provides access to a rich array of visiting speakers and scholars, assistance for travel, access to film and directly received television, and contact with students and several dozen faculty members in related departments.
+To supplement Columbia’s vast array of educational opportunities, students regularly take advantage of the resources New York City has to offer, including museums, libraries, theaters, businesses, and embassies.

 All applicants to the program in Slavic Languages should indicate their choice of subfield (Russian, Czech, Polish, South Slavic, or Ukrainian).